Solo female travel is a growing trend that’s empowering women. But finding solitude as a female introvert is often still difficult.

 I’ve even seen posts on how to cope with depression when you’re travelling solo, as if time away from people is difficult.

 But that isn’t the introvert experience.

 Some of the best trips I’ve taken have been solo jaunts.

 I once spent a few days in Szczecin, a major but non-touristy seaport in Poland, wandering the shipyards.
 I spent days over leisurely cafe lunches, strolls through rainy parks and trips to a nearby sailing club.

 In Orlowo, I spent a week on the beach.
 I walked every morning to a spot where the shore was so rocky that few bother to walk there.
 I wrapped myself in sweaters and read a novel under a tree, or strolled through an eerily silent forest.

 Complete freedom, independence and quiet.

 Taking the plunge

-At some point, the pleasures of solitude and solo travel outweigh any of the discomforts that come with being a woman, travelling alone or seeking solitude.
+At some point, the pleasures of solo travel outweigh any discomforts that comes with being a woman and seeking solitude.

-And because you’ll never experience those pleasures if you don’t take that first leap.
+And you’ll never experience that pleasure if you don’t take the first leap.